cropped-Untitled-design-5.png

-Sign The Petition!
+Sign The Petition

 We Are Your Community and Neighbors

-We are a group of concerned citizens and neighbors who are seeking to raise awareness of the size and scope of the proposed Aldea Escondido Community Development.
+We are a group of concerned citizens and neighbors who are seeking to raise awareness of the size and scope of the proposed Aldea Escondido Development.

 IMG_6291